GrassHopper1977/CHERIoT_Experiments/README.md

 ## The Joystick, LEDs and RGB LED
 I have created an example [here](https://github.com/GrassHopper1977/cheriot-rtos-sonata-hardware/tree/main/experiments/01.general_io) that demostrates reading from the build-in hardware (in this case, the joystick controller) and writing to the built-in LEDs and RGB LED.
 Note: These were written for V0.2.
 If you want to use the PinMux (pin multiplexor - used to switch to alternate pin functions) then we will need to use a more recent version of the FPGA design (the bitfile).

 # Using the Sonata hardware (V1 and later)
 ## Accessing the Raspberry Pi GPIO header
 1. There is no access to this on V0.2 so we will need to move to the pre-release of V1.
 For this to work we had to switch to a different repo using [these instructions](https://github.com/GrassHopper1977/CHERIoT_Experiments/blob/main/windows_setup.md#installing-the-lowriscsonata-software-development-environment-on-windows).
-2. Switch to the "sonata" branch.
+2. Switch to the "V1.0" branch.
 Looking in sdk/boards/sonata-prerelease.json we can now see the RPi, arduino and pmod header entries:
 ```
         "gpio_board" : {
             "start" : 0x80000000,